-The Route Initiation Procedures are:
+3.4.10.3.3.2 The Route Initiation Procedures are:

-- 1) When an aircraft attaches to an air-ground subnetwork, a Join Event is generated, potentially to both Airborne and Ground Routers.
-If received by System "B", the Join Event is ignored; System "B is ready to receive incoming calls as soon as it attaches to the Mobile Subnetwork. - 2) System "A" acts on a Join Event by initiating the establishment of a virtual circuit to the address given by the Join Event, provided such a connection is permitted by local policy, or - 3) if polling, System "A" issues a Call Request to the next address on its poll list. - 4) When an incoming call is received by System "B", it accepts the call if permitted to do so by local policy, and generates and sends an ISH PDU to System "A" over the newly established virtual circuit.
-This ISH PDU includes the NET of the System "B" Network Entity. - 5) When System "A" receives a Call Accept, it too generates an ISH PDU, and sends it to System "B" over the newly established virtual circuit.
-This ISH PDU includes the NET of the System "A" Network Entity. - 6) On receipt of the ISH PDU, both systems update their local FIB to include the routing information received on the PDU, and - 7) if one does not already exist, the local IS-SME creates an Adjacent BIS MO for the remote system identified by the ISH PDU, and issues a "Start Event" action to that MO.
+- a) when an aircraft attaches to an air-ground subnetwork, a Join Event is generated, potentially to both Airborne and Ground Routers.
+If received by System "B", the Join Event is ignored; System "B" is ready to receive incoming calls as soon as it attaches to the Mobile Subnetwork; - b) system "A" either: - 1) acts on a Join Event by initiating the establishment of a virtual circuit to the address given by the Join Event, provided such a connection is permitted by local policy; or - 2) if polling, System "A" issues a Call Request to the next address on its poll list. - c) when an incoming call is received by System "B", it accepts the call if permitted to do so by local policy, and generates and sends an ISH PDU to System "A" over the newly established virtual circuit.
+This ISH PDU includes the NET of the System "B" Network Entity and information on the cababilities of the air-ground subnetwork, in the air-initiated case, i.e. if System "B" is an ATN Ground Router; - d) when System "A" receives a Call Accept, it too generates an ISH PDU, and sends it to System "B" over the newly established virtual circuit.
+This ISH PDU includes the NET of the System "A" Network Entity; and - e) on receipt of the ISH; - if one does not already exist, the local IS-SME creates an Adjacent BIS MO for the remote system identified by the ISH PDU, and issues a "Start Event" action to that MO.
 The Adjacent BIS MO created in System "A" identifies the system as being in the passive role, while the System "B" MO identifies the system as being in the active role.
-Hence on receiving the start event, System "A" simply listens for an incoming BIS OPEN PDU, while System "B" generates one and sends it to System "A".
-System "A" responds to the OPEN PDU, with its own OPEN PDU. - 8) Alternatively, if a BIS-BIS connection already exists with the remote system, then the IDRP Decision Process is re-run. - 9) Once the BIS Open PDUs have been exchanged, the Route Initiation procedures have been completed.
+Hence on receiving the start event, System "A" simply listens for an incoming BIS-OPEN BISPDU, while System "B" generates one and sends it to System "A".
+System "A" responds to the OPEN BISPDU, with its own OPEN BISPDU; or - 2) alternatively, if a BIS-BIS connection already exists with the remote system, then the IDRP Decision Process is re-run.

+Once the BIS OpenOPEN BISPDUs have been exchanged, the Route Initiation procedures have been completed.